pomonam/kronfluence/DOCUMENTATION.md

 eigen_factors = analyzer.load_eigendecomposition(factors_name="initial_factor")
 ```

+This corresponds to Equation 18 in the paper.
 You can tune:
-- `eigendecomposition_dtype`: `dtype` for performing Eigendecomposition.
+- `eigendecomposition_dtype`: `dtype` for performing eigendecomposition.
 You can also use `torch.float32`,
 but `torch.float64` is recommended.

 ### Fitting Lambda Matrices

-`EKFAC` and `diagonal` require computing the Lambda matrices for all modules.
+`EKFAC` and `diagonal` require computing the Lambda (eigenvalue) matrices for all modules.

 ```python
 # Fitting Lambda matrices.